Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 How to Substitute Agave Syrup for Brown Sugar

-• Alternate one cup brown sugar with 2/3 cup of agave syrup.
+• Alternate one cup of brown sugar with 2/3 cup of agave syrup.

-• Reduce the oven temperature by 25 degrees Fahrenheit (about 15degC) to avoid over-browning.
+• Reduce the oven temperature by 25 degrees Fahrenheit (about 15 degrees) to avoid over-browning.

 Professional Tip: Because the agave syrup does not have the molasses-like flavor Consider adding 1 teaspoon cinnamon or the addition of a pinch of Nutmeg to increase the warmth within your biscuits.